Projection method for mean resolvent analysis of periodic flows: Linear input-output analysis of periodic flow

-The dynamics described by (\ref{eq:eq3MR}-\ref{eq:eq3bisMR}) is called linear time-periodic (LTP).
-The dynamics is not time-invariant because it depends on $t_0$ through the phase $\phi$ (we stress, however, that the forcing $\mathbf{f}'$ is chosen independently from $\phi$, hence $\mathbf{f}'$ does not depend on $\phi$).
-In the following, we will present the two linear time-invariant (LTI) approximations of the input-output (I/O) dynamics graphically introduced in figure~\ref{fig:Fig0}.
+Although a Lyapunov--Floquet transformation may be employed to recast equations (\ref{eq:eq3MR}-\ref{eq:eq3bisMR}) into a convenient time-invariant (LTI) form, so as to perform the input-output (I/O) analysis directly in these Floquet coordinates \citep{lin2023flow}, before mapping back to physical space, the actual dynamics in the latter space is not time-invariant because the transformation is time-dependent; more precisely, the dynamics described by (\ref{eq:eq3MR}-\ref{eq:eq3bisMR}) where the Jacobian is periodic is called linear time-periodic (LTP).
+Also, the response of the time-varying system to forcing depends on the initial time $t_0$, through the phase $\phi$ (we stress that $\mathbf{f}'$ itself does not depend on $\phi$).
+In the following, we will present the two linear time-invariant (LTI) approximations (in physical space) of the I/O dynamics graphically introduced in Fig.~\ref{fig:Fig0}.\\